Dental marketing does an excellent job of reminding you about

 teeth whitening—especially in markets like Beverly Hills.
 However, no matter which other cosmetic treatments you may be interested in, you need to care for your teeth’s best line of defense against cavities: your tooth enamel.
 What Is Tooth Enamel?

 Enamel is the semi-transparent outermost protective layer of the tooth.
-This coating is the most resilient material in the human body, but can be damaged from lack of proper dental care.
-Enamel protects the visible part of the tooth, and can be preserved by using dental products containing fluoride.
+This coating is the most resilient material in the human body but can get damaged from a lack of proper dental care.
+Tooth decay occurs when the tooth enamel is weakened through demineralization and wears away, exposing the dentin underneath.

 Some countries fluoridate the municipal water supply, but with the popularity of filtered and bottled waters and the debates surrounding the ingestion of fluoride, we have seen a decline in dental health over the last decade.
 But, as non-ingestible dental products go, the more fluoride that hits your teeth, the better.

 Besides using fluoride toothpaste to protect and strengthen your tooth enamel, there are several other things you can do to reduce demineralization and promote healthy teeth: